cloudpedagogy/cloudpedagogy-moodle-file-extractor/README.md

-# CloudPedagogy Moodle File Extractor
+# Moodle File Extractor

-Extract files from Moodle `.mbz` backups, restore their original filenames and paths, verify file integrity, and create a CSV manifest.
+Extract, verify and organise files from Moodle course backups (`.mbz`) without having to restore the course in Moodle.

-Moodle stores backed-up files using content hashes.
-This script reads `files.xml` and reconstructs the filenames and metadata recorded in the backup.
+Moodle stores uploaded content in a backup under generated SHA-1 hashes rather than recognisable filenames.
+This Python tool reads Moodle's metadata, locates the stored content and reconstructs accessible copies using the original names and available course context.

-## Features

-- Restores original filenames and Moodle paths
-- Extracts PDFs, documents, images, media and other resources
-- Preserves component, file area and item identifiers
-- Prevents duplicate filenames from overwriting each other
-- Optionally verifies files against their Moodle SHA-1 hashes
-- Generates `moodle_file_manifest.csv`
-- Uses only the Python standard library
+It works locally, uses only the Python standard library and never modifies the source backup.

 ## Example output